Shippable/docs/sources/provision/tutorial/provision-aws-vpc-ansible.md

 #####2b.
 Add `resources` section of the config

-`resources` section holds the config info that is necessary to deploy to a Kubernetes cluster.
+`resources` section holds the config info that is necessary to provision an AWS VPC.
 In this case we have 3 resources defined of type `integration`, `gitRepo` and `params`.

 Add the following to your `shippable.yml`: